 Remarriage is becoming more popular.

-“[Romantic love] is a very powerfully wonderful addiction when things are going well,” says Helen E. Fisher, a biological anthropologist at Rutgers University, in a 2006 TED Talk.
-That's because those hormones that your brain releases when you’re in love are intensely euphoric, so much so that they can make you addicted to love—and the person you’re in love with.
+"[Romantic love] is a very powerfully wonderful addiction when things are going well," said Helen E. Fisher, a biological anthropologist at Rutgers University, in a 2006 TED Talk.
+That's because those hormones that your brain releases when you're in love are intensely euphoric, so much so that they can make you addicted to love—and the person you're in love with.
 For advice on finding someone who makes you feel this way, check out The Biggest Dating Mistake You're Probably Still Making, Experts Say.

 Cuddling is good for you.